Angie55/UC-Milestone-Project-0ne/README.md

 # Homemade Beauty

 Homemade beauty is a website focused on natural skin care that can easily made at home using very simple ingredients.
-Each ingredient is natural, either in it’s whole form or with very little modification.
+Each ingredient is natural, either in its whole form or with very little modification.
 The primary goal of the website is to give users an introduction to how easy it is make their own products for their beauty/cleansing routine.
 Users can read more about why it’s good to go natural as well as see a range of recipes organised into categories.
 Each recipe page has a clear list in ingredients and how they are good for skin.
-There is also a video to accompany each recipe, which makes the experience feel more interactive.The site also gives creators a opportunity to feature on the website and share new recipes.
+There is also a video to accompany each recipe, which makes the experience feel more interactive.
+The site also gives creators an opportunity to feature on the website and share new recipes.

 ### Developer goals